SeokJinYeo/SBGR/README.md

 Please ensure the input CSV files are correctly formatted with the expected headers and data types.
 The output directory must be a valid path with the necessary write permissions.

-For further information on how to use the SBGR function, please refer to the [Usage Example](#usage-example) section.

 ## Usage examples
 Put **SBGR.py** on your repository.
 Edit the inputs.
 ```